Microgynon 30: What You Need to Know

 Who can take Microgynon?

-Microgynon is not suitable if you have a history of blood clots, migraine with aura, smoke and are 35 or over, BMI above 35, or blood pressure at or above 140/90.
+It is not suitable if you have a history of blood clots, experience migraine with aura, smoke and are 35 or over, have a BMI above 35, have blood pressure at or above 140/90 mmHg, or are breastfeeding in the first 6 weeks after birth.
+If any of these apply, the mini pill is usually a good alternative.
+Read our guide on combined pill vs mini pill for a full comparison.

-Microgynon is free on the NHS through your GP, a sexual health clinic, or the NHS Pharmacy Contraception Service.
-With Contraception Direct, the consultation, the pill, and the delivery are all free.
+Microgynon is available free on the NHS through your GP, a sexual health clinic, or a pharmacy through the NHS Pharmacy Contraception Service.
+With Contraception Direct, you book a free phone consultation, your pharmacist checks your suitability, and your pill is posted in discreet packaging.
+Most deliveries arrive within 1 to 3 working days.

 Book your free consultation